 Be aware: When ATMs in Goma decline your request, double-check your bank account balance later on.
 It can happen that your bank at home still processed the request even though the local ATM did not dispense you any money.

-Foreign bank holders can withdraw money at ATMs located at Ihusi Hotel, Planet Hotel, EcoBank, Rawbank (+ its second branch opposite of Orange), and BIC.
+Foreign bank account holders can withdraw money at ATMs located at Ihusi Hotel, Planet Hotel, EcoBank, Rawbank, FNB and Equity Bank as well as BIC.

-Rawbank and Access Bank are dispensing both dollars and Congolese Francs.
+Rawbank and Equity Bank dispense both dollars and Congolese Francs.

 - You can exchange US dollars into Congolese Francs at the border and in downtown Goma either close to old Kivu Market or opposite of Grand Lac Hotel.
 Both are on Avenue Kanyamuhanga.

 - Exchange rate as of March 2018: 1 US$ = 1600 Congolese Francs (CDF).

 - Contrary to Kinshasa, folks in Goma sometimes still accept $1 bills.

 You will find Money Gram opposite of Soficom in downtown Goma.